TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_examples.md

 <tr>
         <td></td>
         <td></td>
         <td>The pattern of the graph should be different from the single update graph.
-It takes 2 samples in one EPWM cycle so the graph pattern should look more like a sine wave compare to single update graph</td>
+It takes 2 samples in one EPWM cycle so the graph pattern should look more like a sine wave compared to the single update graph</td>
 </tr>

 <tr>